scikit-learn/enhancement_proposals/slep010/proposal.rst

 A new common check is added: it makes sure that for most esitmators, the ``n_features_in_`` attribute does not exist until ``fit`` is called, and that its value is correct.

+The logic that is proposed here (calling a stateful method instead of a stateless function) is a pre-requisit to fixing the dataframe column ordering issue: at the moment, there is no way to raise an error if the column ordering of a dataframe was changed between ``fit`` and ``predict``.

 Considerations
 ##############